-A new Strategic Risk Register was developed with assistance from Zurich Management Services Ltd. New operational risks have also been developed.
+A new Strategic Risk Register was developed with assistance from Zurich Management Services Ltd. A list of Nnew operational risks hasve alsobeen drawn upeveloped.
 The Council also has a Partnership Protocol in place.

 The Council is one of four partners in the Stevenage CCTV Partnership.
 The structure of the partnership is being reviewed.
 This review will include the governance arrangements.